shiny-1/skin-disease-detection/README.md

 Train the adapted model on the new dataset specific to the task you want tosolve.
 This dataset is usually smaller than the original dataset used to train the pre-trained model

+# Efficient Net
+ Is a family of convolutional neural network architectures that are designed to achieve state- of-the-art performance with significantly fewer parameters and computational resources compared to traditional CNN architectures.
+The theory behind EfficientNet revolves around improving the efficiency of neural networks by balancing model depth, width, and resolution using a compound scaling method.
+Here's a detailed overview of the theory behind EfficientNet